HAOHE123/Continuous-Gradient-Descent-algorithms/README.md

 ## Overview

-This repository contains reference implementations and examples used for the paper:
+This repository contains gradient functions used for the paper:

 > **He Hao, Daniel Silvestre, Carlos Silvestre**, “Analysis of gradient descent algorithms: Discrete to continuous domains and circuit equivalents,” *Systems & Control Letters*, June 4, 2025.